MIHIR13396/ETH-AVAX-MODULE-2/README.md

 ### Prerequisites

-To run this project, you need to have the following installed:
+To run this project, you need to have the following installed :

 - [Node.js](https://nodejs.org/)
 - [MetaMask](https://metamask.io/)